Swetasneh/Extraction-framework/README.md

 # Auto-Extraction-Framework-for-CEP-rules-using-2-layer-LSTM-attention-mechanism-

-Steps to run the code:
+**Steps to Run the Code:**

-1. Along with main.ipynb file upload rules, rules extraction, dataset provided and images files on drive.
+1. Upload the main.ipynb file, rules, rules extraction, dataset, and image files to a drive.
-2. Install apache-flink
+2. Install Apache Flink.
-3. Import all the necessary python libraries and frameworks.
+3. Import all necessary Python libraries and frameworks.
-4. import pyflink for generating data streams.
+4. Import PyFlink for generating data streams.
-5. Run the code for Decision Tree and Random Tree rule extraction algorithms.
+5. Execute the code for Decision Tree and Random Tree rule extraction algorithms.

-Project Implementation Details:
+**Project Implementation Details:**

-1. Apache-flink is installed for generating datastreams from given Delhi Climate unlabeled dataset.
+- Apache Flink is installed to generate data streams from the provided Delhi Climate unlabeled dataset.
-2. Our aim is to predict rain by considering parameters like mean temperature and mean humidity.
+- The goal is to predict rain using parameters such as mean temperature and mean humidity.
-3. All the necessary python libraries and frameworks are installed.
+- All required Python libraries and frameworks are installed.
-4. Data is read from dataset using Pandas.
+- Data is read from the dataset using Pandas.
-5. Data is preprocessed by dropping all the rows with NaN values.
+- Preprocessing involves dropping rows with NaN values.
-6. Using LSTM, data is labeled with binary values denoting whether rain will occur or not.
+- LSTM labels the data with binary values indicating rain occurrence.
-7. On the labeled dataset, datastream generation process is applied using pyflink.
+- PyFlink generates data streams based on the labeled dataset.
-8. On the labeled dataset, apply mean encoding for converting integer values of temperature and humidity to floating values to create a more realistic scenario.
+- Mean encoding is applied to convert integer values of temperature and humidity to floating values for realism.
-9. Train and fit the model using Decision Tree Classifier and find the predicted values of testing data.
+- The model is trained using Decision Tree Classifier, and predictions are made on the testing data.
-10. Extract rules from the generated decision tree model.
+- Rules are extracted from the generated decision tree model.